Skip to main content

 • January 2026 Baseline digest

-• “Programmable SASE” messaging (interesting if backed by enforcement APIs, otherwise brochureware)
+• "Programmable SASE" messaging (worth investigating if backed by enforcement APIs; otherwise, it's a landing page with ambitions)

 Full changelog-style notes from this learning batch